I’ve been researching the warmest wool products available. Here’s what I discovered:

 Wool Fiber Reference

-- Fleece & Fiber Sourcebook is a good reference on all different types of wool in the world
+- Fleece & Fiber Sourcebook is a good reference on all the different types of wool in the world

 - In Search of the World’s Finest Wools — a photographic search around the world to find the finest wools available